Man kicks off 100-mile bike ride to Montauk

 Man with cystic fibrosis kicks off 100-mile bike ride to Montauk

-Jerry Cahill, who has cystic fibrosis, is riding 100 miles to Montauk to show how exercise can help people with the disorder.
+Jerry Cahill, 62, who has had a double lung transplant, wants to show how exercise can help people with the disorder.

 With supporters cheering him on, a Brooklyn man with cystic fibrosis rode out of a New Hyde Park hospital on a bicycle Friday to embark on a 100-mile ride.